top of page

 3. Winterization, feeding and hive management, apiary setup, etc.

 If you are interested in seeing the Broodminder app used to upload data, we have a sensor at each apiary.
-Broodminder and FLIR are not essential for beekeeping but are fun to use to image what’s going on inside our hives, and they give us an excuse to “talk bees” during the fall/winter months.
+Broodminder devices are not essential for beekeeping but are fun to use to image what’s going on inside our hives, and they give us an excuse to “talk bees” during the fall/winter months.

 TO SIGN UP: